CVS fined millions for selling expired baby food, formula in California

 The original complaint was filed in Santa Cruz County Superior Court and alleged that CVS and its subsidiaries had sold the expired items over a span of four years, despite California law that prohibits the sales of formula and baby food past its “use by” dates.

-When informed of the lawsuit, CVS investigated internally and cooperated with prosecutors to identify what went wrong and has since established a new system to verify expiration dates and re-trained existing employees on the proper procedure for handling expired product.
+When informed of the lawsuit, CVS investigated internally and cooperated with prosecutors to identify what went wrong.
+The company has since established a new system to verify expiration dates, and has re-trained existing employees on the proper procedure for handling expired product.

 Investigators were unable to find any proof that the sale of the expired goods caused any harm to Californians, officials said.